February 1 – June 22, 2014

 Meadow Mouse, completed by Audubon’s son, John

-Woodhouse, with the color lithograph of the same.
+Woodhouse Audubon, with the color lithograph of the

-Visitors will also be able to compare and contrast two
+same.
+Visitors will be able to compare and contrast the

-to discover the changes that were made as the work was
+two works to discover the changes that were made as the

 Julie Dunn-Morton, Curator of Fine